biopragmatics/oquat/docs/unknowns/source/cco.md

 | SP:P09184 |        1 | [GO:0043765](http://purl.obolibrary.org/obo/GO_0043765) |
 | SP:Q8TUB8 |        1 | [GO:0043767](http://purl.obolibrary.org/obo/GO_0043767) |

-## `TIGR_TIGRFAMS` (1)
+## `TIGR_TIGRFAMS`

+There are 1 usages of `TIGR_TIGRFAMS` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TIGR_TIGRFAMS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TIGR_TIGRFAMS).

 | curie                   |   usages | nodes                                                   |
 |-------------------------|----------|---------------------------------------------------------|
 | TIGR_TIGRFAMS:TIGR01497 |        1 | [GO:0031004](http://purl.obolibrary.org/obo/GO_0031004) |

-## `XX` (1)
+## `XX`

+There are 1 usages of `XX` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XX)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XX).

 | curie   |   usages | nodes                                                                                                |
 |---------|----------|------------------------------------------------------------------------------------------------------|
 | XX:     |        2 | [MI:1279](http://purl.obolibrary.org/obo/MI_1279), [MI:1280](http://purl.obolibrary.org/obo/MI_1280) |

-## `Wikilpedia` (1)
+## `Wikilpedia`

+There are 1 usages of `Wikilpedia` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wikilpedia)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wikilpedia).

 | curie                                   |   usages | nodes                                                   |
 |-----------------------------------------|----------|---------------------------------------------------------|
 | Wikilpedia:Human_chorionic_gonadotropin |        1 | [GO:0038106](http://purl.obolibrary.org/obo/GO_0038106) |

-## `dph` (1)
+## `dph`

+There are 1 usages of `dph` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20dph)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20dph).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | dph:GOC |        1 | [GO:0019787](http://purl.obolibrary.org/obo/GO_0019787) |

-## `gOC` (1)
+## `gOC`

+There are 1 usages of `gOC` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20gOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20gOC).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | gOC:dph |        1 | [GO:0032130](http://purl.obolibrary.org/obo/GO_0032130) |

-## `goc` (1)
+## `goc`

+There are 1 usages of `goc` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20goc)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20goc).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | goc:dph |        1 | [GO:0000914](http://purl.obolibrary.org/obo/GO_0000914) |

-## `TAIR` (16374)
+## `TAIR`

+There are 16374 usages of `TAIR` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TAIR)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TAIR).

 <details>
 <summary>Click to expand the `TAIR` table</summary>